AWeidenkopf/snake/README.md

 ## Motivation

-I've decided on making a snake game for I wanted to try making a real time game without using a Canvas.
+I decided on making a snake game because I wanted to try making a real-time game without using canvas.

 ## ScreenShots